Winter Blooms, Berries and Bark

 While it’s easy to be overwhelmed by the spring rush, when often it seems that everything from azaleas to roses, blooms all at once, the winter garden offers a subtle beauty, one that’s quieter and requires that we take a closer look to appreciate its charms.
-Below are some plants to include in your garden that take center stage in winter.
+Consult a landscaper about including some of the showstoppers below in your garden this winter.

 Fragrant wintersweet (Chimonanthus praecox): While it’s no raving beauty, the delicious perfume of the translucent yellow flowers more than makes up for the somewhat rangy habit of this deciduous shrub.
 Zones 7 to 9.

 Winter daphne (Daphne odora): For fragrant winter flowers, this evergreen shrub is hard to beat.
 Whether you grow it in a container or in the ground, make sure it gets good drainage.
 Zones 7 to 9.

 Witch hazels (Hamamelis x intermedia): These hybrids produce spidery fragrant flowers from January to March, (depends on the cultivar) "Arnold Promise" has bright yellow blooms marked with red, while "Jelena" has copper-colored flowers and "Pallida" has sulfur-yellow flowers.
 Many of the winter-blooming witch hazels also exhibit colorful fall foliage.